Craig Evans (Australian footballer)

-Craig Evans (born 26 February 1965) is a former Australian rules footballer who played with Geelong and the Brisbane Bears in the Victorian Football League (VFL).
+Craig Evans (born 26 February 1965) is a former Australian rules footballer who played for Geelong and the Brisbane Bears in the Victorian Football League (VFL).

 Evans was a local Geelong recruit, from the Grovedale Football Club.
 He appeared in nine games for Geelong during the 1986 VFL season and was then one of the players offered up by the club to the Brisbane Bears.

-At Brisbane for their inaugural league season, Evans had to wait until round 11 for his first game.
+At Brisbane for their inaugural league season, Evans had to wait until round 11 to play his first game.
 He made his debut for the Bears in a fixture against Hawthorn at Carrara Oval and he kicked two goals.
 The following week he played in a loss to Essendon, in what would be his last VFL game.